Understanding and Treating Varicocele Using the Most Effective Methods

 The internal evaluation of the veins may also be required during the use of any of these procedures.
 For that purpose, MIVA Medical uses intravascular ultrasound (IVUS) to achieve accurate readings.

-All of these interventions may be performed as outpatient procedures at our MIVA Medical facility in Missouri.
+All of these interventions may be performed as outpatient procedures at our MIVA Medical facility.
 We ensure everything from diagnosis and venograms to the complete medical procedures required, including anesthesia (through mild or moderate sedation).
 Although these treatments are only minimally invasive, you may want to avoid any heavy lifting for a period of about 5 days after they are completed.
 Blood thinners may also be needed on some occasions.

-What illnesses can a Venogram help with?
+What illnesses can a venogram help with?

 The list is lengthy, but the following are some of the more typical diseases treated: